 Matthew Flinders (1774-1814) was one of the most talented navigators and chart-makers of his day.
 A captain in the Royal Navy, in 1798 he sailed from Sydney and circumnavigated Van Diemens Land (Tasmania), proving that it was an island.
-From 1801 to 1803 he completed the impressive feat of circumnavigating mainland Australia, charting the coastline as he went.
+From 1801 to 1803 he circumnavigated mainland Australia, charting the coastline as he went.
 In 1925 a statue was erected in his honour outside the State Library of NSW in Sydney.

-The statue of Matthew Flinders is made of bronze, and stands upon a square trachyte pedestal and stepped podium.
-Behind it, on a window sill of the State Library building, a small bronze sculpture of a cat is perched.
-Often overlooked by passers-by, this small statue is in memory of ‘Trim’, Matthew Flinders’ beloved ship’s cat, who accompanied him on several of his voyages.
+The statue of Flinders is made of bronze and stands upon a square trachyte pedestal and stepped podium.
+Behind it – on a window sill of the State Library building – is a small bronze sculpture of a cat.
+Often overlooked by passers-by, this small statue is in memory of Trim, Flinders’ beloved ship’s cat, who accompanied him on several of his voyages.

-This beloved sculpture of a wild boar with a shiny gold snout is an exact replica of one by Italian artist Pietro Tacca, which has been on display in Florence since c.
+Overview This beloved sculpture of a wild boar – with a snout polished gold by visitors – is an exact replica of one by Italian artist Pietro Tacca, which has been on display in Florence since c.
 1633.
-Located just outside Sydney’s oldest hospital, Sydney Hospital, on Macquarie Street, it is a popular tourist attraction.
-Visitors are encouraged to donate a coin through the boar’s...
+Located in...